 - High-Yield Savings Accounts & CDs: 3%–5%

-- Dividend-Paying Stocks: 3%–5%
+- Dividend Stocks: 3%–5%

 - REITs (Real Estate Investment Trusts): 4%–8%

-- Annuities: Varies based on the contract
+- Annuities: Varies by contract

 3. Adjust for Inflation